enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/concepts/campaigns.md

 ## The designer

-To make the creation process intuitive the email editors consists of four steps.
+To make the creation process intuitive the email editor consists of four steps.

 ### 1. Information